 Suovas servert på salat med samisk brød og dressing ved siden av Anne Berit Sætermo/Aernie

-At Aernie, you can purchase traditional Sami dishes, cakes, and traditional local cuisine like “rengakaka.”
-Everything is fresh and made from scratch.
-Don’t miss the popular dish Suovas with salad and freshly baked Sami bread.
+At Aernie, guests can enjoy traditional Sámi dishes, homemade cakes, and local food from the Rana area, such as rengakaka.
+Everything is freshly made from scratch.
+A popular choice is suovas, served with salad and freshly baked Sámi bread.

 The Sámi experience

-Aernie means “hearth” and holds a central place in Sami culture.
-You can learn more about South Sami culture through storytelling and participating in cooking meals over a campfire.
+Aernie means “hearth” and holds a central place in Sámi culture.
+Here, guests can learn more about South Sámi culture through personal storytelling and by taking part in preparing food over an open fire.

-The huts are nestled in a secluded forest area by the Ranelva River.
-They are furnished with 2 or 3 beds, a sitting area, refrigerator, and kettle.
-Bed linen and towels are included.
-Breakfast can be arranged.
+The huts are quietly located in the forest by the Ranelva river.
+They are furnished with two or three beds, a seating area, a fridge, and a kettle.
+Bed linen and towels are included, and breakfast can be ordered.
 Showers and toilets are available in the service building.
-Enjoy a cozy outdoor environment with a fireplace and chairs with reindeer hides.
+Outside, there is a cosy area with a fireplace and chairs covered with reindeer skins.

-Let tranquility settle in as you listen to the crackling of the fireplace, birdsong in the trees, and the sound of the river.
-A room for the night, an experience for a lifetime!
+Let the calm settle in as you listen to the crackling fire, birdsong in the trees, and the sound of the river.
+A place to stay for the night — an experience to remember for a lifetime.

 Storli Camping